One More Sleep: Chart performance

-As of 03 December 2021 "One More Sleep" charted at 47, surpassing sales of 1,000,000 copies in the UK.
+As of 03 December 2021 "One More Sleep" surpassed sales of 1,000,000 copies in the UK.
 On 31st December 2021, the song charted at number 20 in the UK, also charting at number 30 on the Irish Singles Chart.
+In 2022, the song charted at number 25 in the UK.

+As of 2023, One More Sleep is certified double platinum in the UK, and is the 4th biggest Christmas song of the 21st century, having sold over 1.46 million units in the UK.
+In December 2023, One More Sleep charted at 29, spending its 44th week on the UK singles chart.
+In 2024, One More Sleep was recognised as the most played modern Christmas song of the 21st century.

 Music video

 The official music video for "One More Sleep" was uploaded to Leona's official VEVO account on 30 November 2013.
 Lewis's boyfriend Dennis Jauch appears in the video.
 Lewis said the video "came from an idea we did a little while ago where a camera crew came into the studio and shot me and my friend just kinda messing around and just in the studio being me".
 Michael Cragg from The Guardian wrote that it does not matter what happens in the music video, as he believes that no Christmas single has ever had a good video.
 However, he further wrote that Lewis had "ripped off" Wham!'s music video for "Last Christmas".